himatsingh8888/cmpt276/README.md

 - Created the ability to **write and post reviews**, allowing users to share their thoughts on different gym aspects like machines, staff, cleanliness, etc.

 #### What went wrong:
-Here's a more in-depth version of the **"What went wrong"** section, highlighting the problems and how each issue was resolved:

----

-#### What went wrong:

 - **Gym description and image mismatch**: When setting up the gym pages, we encountered an issue where gyms were incorrectly linked, resulting in the wrong descriptions and images being displayed on the unique gym pages.
 For example, clicking on "She’s Fit" would show the description for "Club 16" and vice versa.
       - **How we fixed it**: We identified that the gym IDs in the database were incorrectly linked to the gym images and descriptions in the view files.
 We fixed this